How does the SCMS Board make decisions about conference locations?

-What are the responsibilities of the panel or workshop chair?
+What are the responsibilities of the panel, workshop, or roundtable chair?

 Panel Chair: Whether he or she has organized the panel or volunteered to chair, the panel chair has three primary functions.
 First, the chair introduces the panel and the individual panelists.
 It is recommended that the chair contact the panelists prior to the conference to get a brief biographical statement that can be presented as an introduction.
 (This often includes information about affiliations, rank, recent publications, and current research interests.)
 Introductions of any individual should last no more than one minute.
 Second, the chair is responsible for insuring that panelists adhere to their time limit.
 The time limit for paper presentations is twenty minutes.
 Chairs will usually notify the presenter with a pre-arranged signal if he or she is approaching the time limit.
 It is the chair's responsibility to make sure that no presenter goes over the allotted time, which might impinge on the time of the other presenters.
 Third, the chair facilitates questions and discussion after all papers have been delivered.
 Finally, the chair also clears the room promptly to make way for the next session.
 The chair of a pre-constituted panel is responsible for informing her or his panelists that their panel has been accepted or rejected.

-Workshop Chair: The workshop chair's role is similar to that of the panel chair, although the workshop chair is more active in facilitating dialogue between the workshop participants and among audience members.
+Workshop or Roundtable Chair: The workshop or roundtable chair's role is similar to that of the panel chair, although the workshop or roundtable chair is more active in facilitating interaction and/or dialogue between the participants and among audience members.